sljy1995/StephTheAlpha/_posts/2025-12-28-monetising-vrp-for-aapl-pt-2.md

 ### Delta Risks

-Delta risk for a short put is straightforward to understand - the postition of a short put entailing positive delta means that the PnL of the option is also directionally proportionate to changes in the underlying stock price, in this case, AAPL's price.
+Delta risk for a short put is straightforward to interpret.
+A short put position carries positive delta, meaning the option’s PnL responds directionally to changes in the underlying stock price, in this case, AAPL.
  As a result, the strategy benefits from rising or stable prices but incurs losses when the underlying price declines.

-$$
-{\Delta}\text{PnL} \approx \Delta \cdot \Delta S
-$$

 Since each trade is held for ~ 4 days, adverse directional moves during this window can dominate the PnL outcome, particularly during periods of heightened market stress.